ajahne/one-on-ones/README.md

 - [A few books](#a-few-books)

 ## Objective
 Why did I make this?
-To help managers (and makers) conduct better one-on-ones that will intern facilitate healthy work places, motivate people and teams, and enable organizations to create amazing $%!#.
+To help managers (and makers) conduct better one-on-ones that will facilitate healthy work places, motivate people and teams, and enable organizations to create amazing $%!#.
 Wait all that from some one-on-ones?
 Yeah!
 All that.

 > Conducting effective one-on-ones is the single most important investment you can make in your team.
 Full stop.